What Is Basal Cell Carcinoma?

 Getting a Diagnosis

 Your doctor will look at your skin for growths.
-He may also ask you questions such as:
+They may also ask you questions such as:

 - Did you spend a lot of time in the sun while you were growing up?